stanleyrya/CS326-Team-Rocket/README.md

 `ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents`
 4. Edit system paths to make sure we are pointing to the correct postgresql.
 This needs to be done because sometimes Mac OS X comes with an old version of postgresql
 `sudo vim /etc/paths`
  Make sure “/usr/local/bin” is at the top.
 5. If you had to update your paths file, reboot your Mac.
 To confirm that it is looking at the right postgresql, type in:
 `which psql`
 If you see “usr/local/bin/psql”, you are all set!
+6. Postgresql runs automatically on startup.
+If you would rather do it manually, enter these two commands:
+`launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist`
+`rm ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist`
+You may now start and stop the server manually with these commands:
+start: `/usr/local/var/postgres -l /usr/local/var/postgres/server.log start`
+stop: `/usr/local/var/postgres stop -s -m fast`

 ##Initializing the Database
 1. Now we are going to create the database for the application!